-Taylor Sheridan has followed up his spectacular script for Sicario with one for David Mackenzie’s impressive crime drama Hell or High Water.
+Taylor Sheridan has followed up his spectacular script for Sicario with the impressive crime drama HELL OR HIGH WATER.

 I’d reckoned though without a somewhat limited distribution for the movie in the UK.
 Even in London, you sort of blinked and missed it on its release last autumn.
 But I’ve tracked it down now it’s out on DVD and on-demand and well, my tweet sort of sums up the experience of having seen it at last:

 ‘Always great when you finally get to see a highly lauded movie & it’s completely deserved.
 Hell or High Water is one such movie.
 Superb’